NeoMatrix14241/VisionLane/README.md

 - [x] Show real-time progress and current file being processed
 - [x] Add "Unavailable: Learn More?" button for missing Ghostscript with helpful dialog
 - [x] Improved error dialogs and resource cleanup
-- [x] Save and restore all user settings (including last-used paths, models, and compression options)
+- [x] Save and restore all user settings (including last-used paths, models, compression, and archiving options)
 - [x] Auto-detect Ghostscript in PATH and Program Files (uses highest version found)
 - [x] Robust logging to file for all sessions